-- (a) In January 2015, we reached a resolution to a patent license dispute and entered into a settlement agreement.
-During 2014 and 2013 we recorded charges of \$75.3 million and \$10.0 million, respectively, to cost of sales and \$13.7 million and \$1.8 million, respectively, to interest expense relating to this patent license dispute. - (b) In May 2017, we sold the land and buildings comprising our K1 factory for \$142.4 million which resulted in a pre-tax gain of \$108.1 million - (c) In July 2017, we recorded a loss on debt retirement of \$4.4 million relating to the partial early repayment of our 6.625% Senior Notes due 2021.
+(a) In January 2015, we reached a resolution to a patent license dispute and entered into a settlement agreement.
+During 2014 we recorded charges of \$75.3 million to cost of sales and \$13.7 million to interest expense relating to this patent license dispute.

+(b) In May 2017, we sold the land and buildings comprising our K1 factory for \$142.4 million which resulted in a pre-tax gain of \$108.1 million.

+(c) In July 2017, we recorded a loss on debt retirement of \$4.4 million relating to the partial early repayment of our 6.625% Senior Notes due 2021.
 During 2015, we recorded a loss on debt retirement of \$8.9 million relating to the early repayment of our 7.375% Senior Notes due May 2018.

-During 2013, we exchanged debt for shares of our common stock and a cash payment and recorded a charge of \$11.6 million. - (d) In 2017, income tax expense includes an estimated net tax benefit of \$41.6 million primarily due to the reversal of a valuation allowance on certain U.S. deferred tax assets as a result of the enactment of the Tax Act. - (e) On June 30, 2014, we sold 100% of the shares of our then wholly-owned subsidiary in Japan to J-Devices, our then unconsolidated equity-method joint venture in Japan.
+- (d) In 2017, income tax expense includes an estimated net tax benefit of \$41.6 million primarily due to the reversal of a valuation allowance on certain U.S. deferred tax assets as a result of the enactment of the Tax Act.
+In 2018, we recorded a \$22.3 million income tax expense to complete the accounting for the impact of the Tax Act, reducing our estimated net tax benefit of \$41.6 million from 2017. - (e) On June 30, 2014, we sold 100% of the shares of our then wholly-owned subsidiary in Japan to J-Devices, our then unconsolidated equity-method joint venture in Japan.
 Subsequent to June 30, 2014, the results of the divested entity are included in J-Devices' financial results and in our corresponding equity in earnings of J-Devices.
 We recognized a net gain on the sale of \$9.2 million in other (income) expense, net.
 In addition, J-Devices recognized a gain on the transaction, which increased our equity in earnings of J-Devices by \$8.8 million.
-The combined net gain we recognized was \$18.0 million.

-- (f) On May 22, 2017, we completed the purchase of Nanium.
-Their financial results have been included in our Consolidated Financial Statements from the date of acquisition. - (g) We increased our investment in J-Devices to 60% in 2013 and to 100% on December 30, 2015 through the exercise of additional options.
+The combined net gain we recognized was \$18.0 million. - (f) On May 22, 2017, we completed the purchase of Nanium.
+Their financial results have been included in our Consolidated Financial Statements from the date of acquisition. - (g) We increased our investment in J-Devices from 60% to 100% on December 30, 2015 through the exercise of additional options.
 As a result, our accounting for J-Devices changed from the equity method to the consolidation method effective December 30, 2015.
 Our balance sheet data as of December 31, 2015 reflects the consolidation of J-Devices.
 We began consolidating the operating results of J-Devices in 2016.
 We recognized a net loss of \$13.5 million in other (income) expense, net in connection with the acquisition in 2015.
-The net loss resulted from a loss of \$29.6 million related to the release of certain accumulated foreign currency translation adjustments related to J-Devices, offset by a gain of \$16.1 million related to the step-up to fair value of our previous investments in J-Devices. - (h) On July 31, 2013, we completed the purchase of Amkor Technology Malaysia Sdn.
-Bhd.
-Their financial results have been included in our Consolidated Financial Statements from the date of acquisition.
+The net loss resulted from a loss of \$29.6 million related to the release of certain accumulated foreign currency translation adjustments related to J-Devices, offset by a gain of \$16.1 million related to the step-up to fair value of our previous investments in J-Devices.